freerasmea/freerasmea.github.io/shop.md

 ---

 ## Purchase from this shop as another way to donate to Rasmea's defense!
-_All orders placed through Paypal._
+_All orders must be placed through Paypal._

 <br>**Sheroes T-shirts, $25**
 <img src="/assets/img/Sheroes_White.jpg" alt="Sheroes" style="width: 550px;"/>